cauaneb/cauaneb/README.md

 ## About Me 🙋🏻‍♂️

-Let me introduce myself, my name is Cauan, I've been programming for about 6 months, I have an affinity with backend, but I'm always willing to learn new things.
+Hi!
+I'm Cauan, a passionate software developer with around 1 year and a half of programming experience.
+I have a strong interest in backend development, where I enjoy building efficient and scalable solutions.
+I'm always eager to learn new technologies, improve my skills, and contribute to meaningful projects that make a real impact.

 ## My performance 💪